AmadeusITGroup/Assistive-Webdriver/components/assistive-webdriver/vm-guide/README.md

     ![JAWS Make Default Voice Profile dialog](jaws-default-profile.png)

     - JAWS is now correctly configured to use `TextToSocketEngine`.

-- Download and install [Node.js](https://nodejs.org).
-Node.js is needed in order to run `tcp-web-listener`.

 - From the command line, execute the following commands to install `tcp-web-listener` and start it: